d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 # What is Hyperparameter Optimization?

 While weight parameters of a neural network model are automatically determined during training, e.g. by stochastic gradient descent, **hyperparameters** cannot be learned in this way.
 Without a different form of automation, the user has to set them manually by trial and error, in what amounts to a time-consuming and difficult part of machine learning workflows.
-For example, to train a neural networks with stochastic gradient descent we need to choose a learning rate and a batch size.
-Broadly, we distinguish between hyperparameters that control the learning process (e.g., learning rate, batch size, optimizer choice) and hyperparameters that define model shape and capacity (e.g., type of activation function, number of units per layer).
+We distinguish between hyperparameters that control the learning process (e.g., learning rate, batch size, momentum, optimizer choice) and hyperparameters that define model shape and capacity (e.g., type of activation function, number of units per layer).
 The choice of hyperparameters in general directly affects the final performance of our machine learning algorithm.
 For example, previous work beat the performance of advanced state-of-the-art models by optimizing the hyperparameter of much simpler models :cite:`snoek-nips12a`.

-Hence, hyperparameters play a critical role in machine learning as they do not only determine the generalization capabilities of trained models, but they may actually determine what constitutes the state-of-the-art.
+Hyperparameters play a critical role in machine learning.
+Not only do they determine the generalization capabilities of trained models, they can even be critical for what constitutes the state-of-the-art.
 Indeed, results reported in an empirical study might look very differently for another choice of hyperparameters and so would be the conclusions drawn.
 Unfortunately, it is not uncommon that published results do not report the specific hyperparameters that were used to run experiments, for instance, to demonstrate that a proposed method  is superior to previously published ones, and are thus not reproducible, putting in question what actually is the state-of-the-art in machine learning today :cite:`haibe-kains:2020:transparency`.

-The need to manually tune the training process of a deep neural network constitutes a significant gap towards the promise of end to end learning and artificial intelligence.
+The need to manually tune the training process and structure of a deep neural network constitutes a significant gap towards the promise of end to end learning and artificial intelligence.
 If we are willing to spend sufficient computational resources, our methods should be able to configure themselves.
 Hyperparameter optimization aims to automatically find a performant hyperparameter configuration of any machine learning method.
 The main idea is to cast the search for the right hyperparameters as an optimization problem, to maximize the validation performance of the algorithm.

 In this chapter, we provide an overview of the basics of hyperparameter optimization and look at several state-of-the-art methods from the literature.
-As a running example, we will show how to automatically tune the hyperparameters of a convolutional neural network.
+As a running example, we will show how to automatically tune hyperparameters of a convolutional neural network.
 Any successful HPO method needs to provide solutions for two decision-making primitives, **scheduling** and **search**, and we will highlight the most prominent current solutions for either.
 Scheduling amounts to decisions of how much resources to spend on a hyperparameter configuration, e.g. when to stop, pause, or resume training, while search is about which configurations to evaluate in the first place.
 A specific focus in this chapter will lie on model-based approaches to search, which in practice are often more sample efficient than their random-search based counterparts.
 Since hyperparameter optimization requires us to train and validate several machine learning models, we will also see how we can distribute these methods.
-To avoid distracting boiler-plate code, we will use the Python framework **SageMaker Tune**, providing us with an simple interface for distributed hyperparameter optimization.
+To avoid distracting boiler-plate code, we will use the Python framework **Syne Tune**, providing us with an simple interface for distributed hyperparameter optimization.

 ```{.python .input  n=1}
 !pip install torch